 Job Interview Answer: What Is Your Teaching Philosophy?

 When you apply for a job as a teacher, you may be asked about your teaching philosophy.
-This is not the sort of question you should fumble—you’ll look unprepared for the job if you don’t have a ready answer.
-And yet many highly qualified, experienced teachers don’t have a philosophy they can neatly articulate.
-They haven’t been thinking about philosophies; they have been thinking about teaching.
+This is not the sort of question you should fumble – you’ll look unprepared for the job if you don’t have a ready answer.

 Determining Your Teaching Philosophy

-Your teaching philosophy is likely a compilation of methods you studied in college or graduate school and lessons learned during any professional experience since then.
+A teaching philosophy is an explanation of your values and beliefs as they relate to teaching.
+Your philosophy is often a combination of methods you studied in college or graduate school and lessons learned during any professional experience since then.
 It may also draw upon your own experience of childhood education either as a parent or as a child yourself.

 If you don't know what your teaching philosophy is, try writing down a few key statements you believe to be true about education, and then proceed from there.
-Consider also how you have put your ideas about education into action, and what principles are demonstrated by your work in the classroom.
+Think about the methods you apply in the classroom, and your goals for your students.
+Also consider how you have put your ideas about education into action, and what principles are demonstrated by your work in the classroom.
 What makes you proud to be a teacher?
 What lets you know you’ve done a good job?
 What standards do you set for yourself and why?

 Teaching styles and methods often change over a person’s career, so review your philosophy from time to time, update it, and make changes when necessary.